eiwSrvt/lieko-express/README.md

-# **Lieko-express — A Modern, Minimal, REST API Framework for Node.js**
+# **Lieko-express — A Modern, Minimal, express-like Framework for Node.js**

-A lightweight, fast, and modern Node.js REST API framework built on top of the native `http` module.
+A lightweight, fast, and modern Node.js framework built on top of the native `http` module.
 Zero external dependencies for core functionality.

 ![Performance](https://img.shields.io/badge/Performance-49%25_faster_than_Express-00d26a?style=for-the-badge)